-And if you also told me that I’d want to buy a house and settle down for a while – in the country – I would be seriously questioning your mental state, and wondering what mind altering substance you were on to make you believe such a thing.
+And if you also told me that I’d want to buy a house and settle down for a while – in the country – I would be seriously questioning your mental state, and wondering what mind-altering substance you were on to make you believe such a thing.

 But, alas, you would have had the last laugh.
-Because a couple of weeks ago we drove out to a regional city, about an hour from Melbourne, and bought a house upon first sight.
+Because a couple of weeks ago we drove out to a regional city, about an hour from Melbourne, and bought a house at first sight.